OPS-E2E-PPE/VBA-Docs/api/Access.AllReports.md

 The **CurrentProject** or **CodeProject** object has an **AllReports** collection containing **AccessObject** objects that describe instances of all the reports in the database.
 For example, you can enumerate the **AllReports** collection in Visual Basic to set or return the values of properties of individual **AccessObject** objects in the collection.

-You can refer to an individual **AccessObject** object in the **AllReports** collection either by referring to the item by name, or by referring to its index within the collection.
+Refer to an individual **AccessObject** object in the **AllReports** collection either by referring to the item by name, or by referring to its index within the collection.
 If you want to refer to a specific report in the **AllReports** collection, it's better to refer to the report by name because the index may change.

 The **AllReports** collection is indexed beginning with zero.
 If you refer to a report by its index, the first report is AllReports(0), the second report is AllReports(1), and so on.